Sell your Home or Keep it and Rent it Out?

 1. The property will provide income over time and for your retirement.

-3. Less people are able to qualify for a home loan because borrowing requirements have tightened meaning, even if someone wants to buy your home, they may not be able to.
+3. Less people are able to qualify for a home loan because borrowing requirements have tightened meaning, even if someone wants to buy your home, they may not be able to do so.

 4. The number of people renting homes is increasing.